Isomorpfishm/neuron/README.md

 * Number of internodal and internodal synapses were decreased to 20 each and the possibilities for zero weight (no connection) were considered.
 * For the intranodel synapses, the number of synapses for even permutations of connection (0 -> 1 -> 2) and odd permutations of connection (1 -> 0 -> 2) was restricted to a maximum of 10 each with randomness applied.
 Therefore, there would be a maximum of 20 synapses when all 10 odd and even permutations of connection were present, respectively.
 * Increased randomness for the synaptic transmisson delay (1-5 ms) and the weight (0-1) using the uniform distribution.
-* Synaptic transmission voltage threshold increased to -55 mV.
+* Synaptic transmission voltage threshold increased to -55 mV from -65 mV.
 * Modified the number of segments of the neurons' compartments.